leovuonnala/echoforge/README.md

 Everything is in plaintext, no authentication or encryption is done between EchoForge and LM Studio because LM Studio does not offer such niceties yet.

-This was designed, programmed and tested over the span of 2 days.
-Don't expect too much.

 # Requirements: